 How can we help you?

-1. How A/B tests work in the Landingi platform
+A/B tests in the Landingi platform

 You cannot delete your main variant/champion or assign zero traffic to it.
-To remove the main variant, set a different landing page as the main variant and then, delete the previous main variant.
+To remove the main variant, set a different landing page as the main variant and then delete the previous main variant.

 To start the test, you have to add at least one additional variant, but nothing prevents you from testing more than two variants.

-You can add variants in two ways:
+2. Add variants.
+You can create them in two ways:

 - copying the current main variant;

-- copying another, previously created landing page.
+- copying another previously created landing page.

 This action does not affect the original landing page, based on which the new variant is created.